-Every December, techUK’s Local Public Services Programme holds it’s annual future gazing event which is an opportunity to reflect and celebrate the achievements of digital local government of the past year.
-What a year it has been for local government and their tech partners.
+Every December, techUK’s Local Public Services Programme holds its annual future gazing event.
+It is an opportunity to reflect and celebrate the achievements of digital local government from the past year.

-Join us as we once again put the spotlight on local government tech innovations, reflect on the digital trends and make our predictions for 2021.
-Here were the predictions for 2020.
+Join us as we once again put the spotlight on local government tech innovations, reflect on the digital trends and make our predictions for 2023.
+Plus, we see if the predictions for 2022 came true!

 Just some of the topics to be covered include:

 - The evolving role of suppliers, and what that means for future relationship of buyer-supplier?

 - What transformation trends will be taken forward in 2023?

 - What are the technologies that are enabling improved outcomes for people and place?

 - How do we build on the good digital innovations from this year and encourage further collaboration across the local ecosystem?

 - Steve Brandwood, Executive Director of Engagement, GeoPlace

 - Lisa Trickey, Head of Digital Strategy & Design, Transformation, Innovation and Digital, Dorset Council